 5. Using a scissor, carefully snip a small hole in one corner of the bag.
 Gently squeeze the bag to pipe out your yogurt drops onto the baking sheet.
 I try to make mine big enough so she can pick them up with her fingers.
 These will obviously not be perfect or look like the store-bought ones since we are making them from scratch.
 Best part is?
 Baby doesn’t care cause it’s delicious.

 6. Once you’ve filled the baking sheet, transfer to freezer to set.
-After about 2 hours, remove the baking sheet from the freezer and carefully remove the yogurt melts from the parchment paper and transfer them to a freezer storage bag.
+After about 2 hours, remove the baking sheet from the freezer and carefully (and quickly) remove the yogurt melts from the parchment paper and transfer them to a freezer storage bag.

-+These will keep in the freezer for about a month (if they last that long)
+- These baby yogurt melts will keep in the freezer for about a month (if they last that long)

-+ You can’t taste the spinach at all, it just punches up the nutrition and adds a fun green color
+- You can’t taste the spinach at all, it just punches up the nutrition and adds a fun green color

-+Once taken out of the freezer, these melt much quicker than the store-bought stuff, so I recommend only putting a few on the highchair tray at a time.
+- Once taken out of the freezer, these melt much quicker than the store-bought stuff, so I recommend only putting a few on the highchair tray at a time.

 - Change up the flavor combo!
 You may also like my 2 Ingredient Strawberry Yogurt Melts or my Coconut Mango Yogurt Melts!

 - Spinach & Banana Yogurt Bark: Line an 8×8 baking pan with parchment paper (see picture below).
 Pour in the yogurt mixture.
 Top with sliced banana.
 Freeze until set.
 Break up into pieces using the parchment paper.
 Store in freezer bag.

 - Spinach & Banana Yogurt Popsicles: Pour yogurt mixture into baby-friendly popsicle molds.
 Freeze until set.

 - Spinach & Banana Yogurt Squeeze: Pour yogurt mixture into reusable squeeze pouches.
 Store in fridge.